tomzheng77/monika/MANUAL.md

     - monika will scan and apply profiles
         - once the profile has taken effect, the user will no longer have ROOT access (removed wheel group)
         - any restricted programs will be terminated

+## Proxy

+- the proxy is a tool to restrict which HTML pages can be accessed
+- it can block based on the contents of the response